JunaidARahat/Finance-Chatbot/README.md

 ## Installation

-To set up the Ecommerce Chatbot locally, follow these steps:
+To set up the Finance Chatbot locally, follow these steps:

 1. Clone the repository to your local machine:
 ```